ntuc-social-enterprises/nedigital-qe-pretest/README.md

 3. We all know automation can help, show us your test-automation code to test it with BDD Style and Please Impress us by not using Katalon. <BR>
-   Please show us your work with integrate it with the CircleCI , and capture the result.
+   Please show us your work with integrate it with the CircleCI or Bitbucket Pipelines , and capture the result.

 4. Every new employee at NTUC will have a buddy help him/her to tune in with environment.
 Every employee have their supervisor and team.
 Let's say that we have a table of employee where all the information mention earlier is store.
 The table specification is looks like this:<BR>